kevinveenbirkenbach/cymais/docs/overview/Vision_Statement.md

 Ultimately, our vision is to redefine the way IT infrastructure is deployed and managed, offering a solution that is swift, secure, and scalable, capable of meeting the needs of businesses, individuals, NGOs, and large enterprises.
 CyMaIS will empower all stakeholders by providing a foundation for a decentralized, transparent, and resilient digital future—setting a new benchmark for security, reliability, and sovereignty in the digital age.

 ## Key Points
-1. Empowerment for individuals, businesses, NGOs, and enterprises
+1. Empowerment for individuals and institutions
 2. Data sovereignty and control over infrastructure
 3. Automated and simplified IT infrastructure setup
 4. Open Source transparency, security, and innovation
-5. Decentralized internet using ActivityPub, email, and Matrix
+5. Decentralized internet using ActivityPub
 6. Scalability for small to large organizations
 7. Global resilience and security in uncertain political climates